TheRealSkeledan/SkeletalGamesEngineJAVA/README.md

 ## What games can I make?
 * You can make various 2D games, such as RPGs or fighter games
-* The base games currently is a basic fighting game
+* The base games currently is a basic RPG game

 ## Is Java the only language I can use?
 There are plans in the future where Skeletal Games Engine will be transfered to Haxe and C++.